tibbsm/mytab/README.md

 ## TODOs

+- [] still have issue with saving done-ness??
 - [] memory on hover instead (indicate on red)
 - [] icons & other fluff
 - [] Fix tracker: today's done are not showing?